anuragkhare97/Mirror/README.md

 # Mirror
-A mirror that detects gestures and speech to function
+A mirror that detects gestures and speech to function.